CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions personnel with security responsibilities are required to complete role-based security training before being provided with access to the information system.
-The CivicActions ISSO is responsible for creating the content of the training.
-The role-based training is provided and tracked by the CivicActions Information Security Office.
+The CivicActions' Security Office is responsible for creating the content of the training.
+The role-based training is provided and tracked by the CivicActions' Security Office.

 #### b

 ##### CivicActions

-The Project manager in collaboration with CivicActions Security determines whether a change to the information system requires any modifications and updates to the security awareness training program and if so, works with the CivicActions Security to implement the change.
+The Project Manager in collaboration with CivicActions' Security Office determines whether a change to the information system requires any modifications and updates to the security awareness training program and if so, works with the CivicActions' Security Office to implement the change.

 #### c

 ##### CivicActions

-CivicActions' Security provides users with security responsibilities role-based security training on an annual basis.
-The training is provided and tracked by the CivicActions Information Security Office.
+CivicActions' Security Office provides users with security responsibilities role-based security training on an annual basis.
+The training is provided and tracked by the CivicActions' Security Office.

 ### AT-4: Security Training Records